astronomer/docs/software/manage-airflow-versions.md

 ## Cancel Airflow upgrade

-You can cancel an Airflow Deployment upgrade at any time if you haven't yet changed the Astronomer image in your `Dockerfile` and deployed it.
+As a System Admin, you can cancel an Airflow Deployment upgrade at any time if you haven't yet changed the Astronomer image in your `Dockerfile` and deployed it.

 In the Software UI, select **Cancel** next to **Airflow Version**.